MichelleLauer/large-data-website/README.md

 ## Purpose

 This topic is excited to me because tea is an important part of my daily routine.
-Evert morning starts off with it, every night ends with it.
+Every morning starts off with it, every night ends with it.
 Through this project I will explore and discover all the aspects of tea.

 Through this project I will learn and discover the origins and regions of tea, types, benefits and rituals assosicated with enjoying tea.